 Section 16(a) of the Exchange Act requires our executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the SEC and the NYSE.
 Executive officers, directors and greater than 10% stockholders are required by SEC regulations to furnish to the Company copies of all Section 16(a) forms that they file.
-To our knowledge, based solely on a review of the copies of such reports provided to us and written representations from certain reporting persons, all Section 16(a) filing requirements applicable to any of our executive officers, directors and greater than 10% beneficial owners have been satisfied, except that a Form 4 reporting Dr. Rodriguez's director stock option grant in July 2006 was filed with the SEC one day late due to an administrative error concerning SEC EDGAR filing codes.
+To our knowledge, based solely on a review of the copies of such reports provided to us and written representations from certain reporting persons, all Section 16(a) filing requirements applicable to any of our executive officers, directors and greater than 10% beneficial owners have been satisfied, except for the reporting of a charitable gift made by Mr. Crate in June 2006.